 10 Best OKR Software for Performance Reviews (2026)

-It’s heavy on workflows, ratings, and calibration - and light on what actually matters in growing companies: clear conversations tied to execution.
+Most performance review software is built for HR departments, not managers.
+It's heavy on ratings and calibration — and light on what actually matters in growing companies: clear conversations tied to execution.

-If your team already uses OKRs, performance reviews shouldn’t be a separate system.
-They should be a natural reflection point in the OKR rhythm - what worked, what didn’t, and what to focus on next.
+If your team already uses OKRs, performance reviews shouldn't be a separate system.
+They should be a natural reflection point in the OKR cycle — what worked, what didn't, and what to focus on next.

-What “Good” Looks Like for OKR-Aligned Performance Reviews
+What Good Looks Like for OKR-Aligned Performance Reviews

 Most tools miss this entirely.
 A few don't.

-#2 Betterworks Enterprise-grade performance reviews tightly connected to OKRs for organizations that need consistency and governance.
-Large or highly structured organizations
+2 Betterworks Enterprise-grade performance reviews tightly connected to OKRs for organizations that need consistency and governance Large or highly structured organizations

-#3 15Five Strong engagement and feedback-driven reviews for teams that prioritize coaching and manager effectiveness.
-People-first teams focused on engagement
+3 15Five Strong engagement and feedback-driven reviews for teams that prioritize coaching and manager effectiveness People-first teams focused on engagement

 These three tools represent distinct approaches to performance reviews: execution-first, enterprise governance, and engagement-led.
 The right choice depends on whether your reviews are meant to sharpen quarterly delivery, enforce consistency at scale, or strengthen coaching and feedback.